Basically everything about road (and gravel!) wheels

 Spokes are attached to the rim using aluminium or brass nipples.
 Most factory wheelsets use aluminium ones — but the brass are more weather resistant if you ride in harsh conditions, and will not corrode as easily.

 There are also rims for hidden spoke nipples.
 Claims are made that this is more aerodynamic and something else.
 I do not understand how (and why) to live with such wheels — banal tightening of spokes is possible only by disassembling the wheel and redoing the rim tape (true tubeless rim design with hidden nipples is impossible in principle).
 I thought this inherently flawed design was more or less phased out — but DT Swiss introduced a new line of budget wheels in 2023 with this.
-I have no idea why on earth they would do that, but they did.
+I have no idea why they would do that, but they did, so there must be something to it that I just don’t get.

 4. Number of engagement points